Weaver’s Orchard Farm Market & Pick-Your-Own Farm

 Today at Weaver’s Orchard

-PYO update 7/4: We have a great variety of fruits to be picked this week!
-Dark and yellow sweet cherries, sour cherries, red and black raspberries and blueberries!
-So much to pick!
-Go to our PYO page to see pricing.
+Go to our PYO page to see pricing and learn more.
 PYO is open Monday – Friday 7am to 7 pm and Saturday 7am – 5 pm.
 Please check back for updates.

 Our farm market is open Monday-Saturday.
 Stop by Monday-Friday from 8 a.m. – 7 p.m. and Saturday from 8 a.m. – 5 p.m.
-Find fresh produce, our own homegrown strawberries, asparagus, apples, greens, tomatoes and more when browsing our produce selection.
-Order sandwiches and cold cuts from our deli and select locally raised free-range meats and locally made and sourced artisan cheeses.
-Don’t forget to pick up a gallon of our award-winning apple cider!
+Find fresh produce, homegrown peaches, nectarines, apples, greens, tomatoes and more when browsing our produce selection.
+Order sandwiches, salads, and cold cuts from our deli and select locally raised free-range meats and locally made and sourced artisan cheeses.
+Don’t forget to stop in at our icecream deck and treat yourself to some delicious premium Nelson’s Ice Cream!

 Our orchard offers pick-your-own apples, blackberries, blueberries, cherries, kiwiberries, peaches, pears, plums, pumpkins, raspberries and the season starts in the end of May with strawberries.
 We use an Integrated Pest Management approach with our farming practices that employs many preventative and organic methods to ensure that our crops and our land remain healthy.